 In the case of retirement, the present value of benefits is determined in the same manner as termination.
-Mr. Kyriss and Mr. Stahl are eligible for early retirement from the qualified Retirement Plan and Supplemental Pension Benefit Plan.
+Mr. Kyriss is eligible for early retirement from the qualified Retirement Plan and Supplemental Pension Benefit Plan.
 Mr. DeBenedictis is eligible for retirement from the qualified Retirement Plan, the Supplemental Pension Benefit Plan and the SERP.
-Mr. Franklin and Mr. Smeltzer are not currently eligible to retire.
+Messrs.
+Smeltzer, Franklin and Luning are not currently eligible to retire.